 The following are locks that we've subjected to our own destructive testing using methods commonly employed by bike thieves, and that were sufficiently hard to breach that we'd trust them with our own bikes.

-For 25 quid with a cable to help secure your front wheel the Master Lock Street Fortum is very good value in a lock that meets the Sold Secure Bicycle Gold standard.
+For under 40 quid with a cable to help secure your front wheel the Master Lock Street Fortum is very good value in a lock that meets the Sold Secure Bicycle Gold standard.
 When we tested it, it resisted bolt-croppers and our persuader test, and the lock mechanism is well-protected from assault.
-For an extra 13 quid you get the larger version with a 28cm shackle instead of the standard 21cm.
+For this price you get the larger version with a 28cm shackle instead of the standard 21cm, which will make it easier to find a suitable place to lock your bike up.

 It can be broken, of course, but if you want a decent level of security at a sensible price for a round-town bike, it's a good choice.